 Bramshaw Parish Council

-Bramshaw Parish Council presides over a collection of hamlets (Bramshaw, Brook, Canterton, Dazel, Fritham, Furzley, and Penn), located within the New Forest National Park, 10 miles west of Southampton.
+The Parish Council presides over a collection of hamlets (Bramshaw, Brook, Canterton, Dazel, Fritham, Furzley, and Penn), located within the New Forest National Park, and sits within Hampshire.

 There were originally two separate Parish Councils, Bramshaw (West) and Bramshaw (East), which were unified in 1932.